vesta-webtrees-2-custom-modules/vesta_common/docs/LocationData.md

 By default, the shared place name is used as the event place name so you don't have to enter both explicitly.
 If you have date-specific shared place names and/or hierarchies, the event date is taken into account (even when edited on-the-fly) when the place named is filled in from the shared place.

-Here, a shared place is found for an event in 2000 (note also how any shared place name matches the search string).
+In the following example, a shared place is found for an event in 2000 (note also how any shared place name matches the search string).
 Search results are always displayed using the name for today, for consistency.
-The tooltip indicates the name for the given date, which is then used to fill in the event place name.

 <p align="center"><img src="date1.png" alt="Screenshot" align="center" width="67%"></p>
 <p align="center"><img src="fill1.png" alt="Screenshot" align="center" width="67%"></p>

-Searching for the same shared place for an event in 1900 returns the same results, but the event place name is filled in differently:
+Searching for the same shared place for an event in 1900 returns the same results, but the tooltip indicates the name for the given date, which is then used to fill in the event place name:

 <p align="center"><img src="date2.png" alt="Screenshot" align="center" width="67%"></p>
 <p align="center"><img src="fill2.png" alt="Screenshot" align="center" width="67%"></p>